jakeleyhr/GetVISTA/README.md

   -rev                  Reverse complement DNA sequence and coordinates -autoname             Automatically generate output file names based on accession and gene name
 ```
+This script functions identically to envistacoords.py, except that it querys the GenBank nucleotide database rather than Ensembl.

 ## Notes
 * Per the [Ensembl REST API documentation](https://rest.ensembl.org/documentation/info/overlap_region), the maximum sequence length that can be queried is 5Mb.
 Requests above this limit will fail (Status code: 400 Reason: Bad Request).